Ser-GY/Doginals_pepe/README.md

 ### Configure environment

-Create a `.env` file with your node information.
+Create a `.env` file in the Doginals_z4ch directory with your node information.
 Set your own username/password.
+Keep the rest as is.

 ```
 NODE_RPC_URL=http://127.0.0.1:22555/